visioninhope/foundationallm/docs/deployment/authentication-authorization/authorization-setup-entra.md

 FoundationaLLM comes with out-of-the-box support for Microsoft Entra ID authorization.
 This means that you can use your Microsoft Entra ID to setup authorization access to FoundationaLLM's platform.

-## Create the Microsoft Entra ID applications

-To enable Microsoft Entra ID authorization to the FoundationaLLM platform, you need to register an application in the Microsoft Azure portal Entra ID:

-### Pre-requisites

-> [!NOTE]
-> Make sure you create this App Registration before you run the [deployment scripts](../../deployment/index.md) using `azd up` as you will need some of the generated information during your `azd env set` calls

-#### Setup App Configuration access

-1. Sign in to the [Azure portal](https://portal.azure.com/) as at least a Contributor.
-2. Navigate to the Resource Group that was created as part of the deployment.
-> [!NOTE]
-> If you performed an Azure Container Apps (ACA) or Azure Kubernetes Service (AKS) deployment, you will see an extra Resource Group that starts with `ME_` or `MC_` in addition to the Resource Group defined during the deployment.
-You will need to navigate to the Resource Group that **does not start with** `ME_` or `MC_` to access the App Configuration resource.
-3. Select the **App Configuration** resource and select **Configuration explorer** to view the values.
-If you cannot access the configurations, add your user account as an **App Configuration Data Owner** through Access Control (IAM).
-You need this role in order to update the configurations as a required part of the authorization setup.
-To add your user account to the appropriate role, follow the instructions in the [Configure access control for services](../../deployment/configure-access-control-for-services.md#azure-app-configuration-service) document.

 ### Create the client application

 #### Register the client application in the Microsoft Entra ID admin center